dustinpfister/blog_posts/_posts/threejs-light.md

 layout: post
 categories: three.js
 id: 963
-updated: 2022-05-15 10:38:21
+updated: 2022-05-15 10:41:10
-version: 1.25
+version: 1.26
 ---

-When making a [threejs](https://en.wikipedia.org/wiki/Three.js) project there will be at least some projects in which I might want to add one or more light sources to a [scene object](/2018/05/03/threejs-scene/).
-When adding one or more mesh objects to a scene I have to give a material, and some materials will not show up at all if it just has say a color value and no light source.
-This is because the color property of a material is treated differently from one material to another and will not work the same way from one material to another.
+When making a [threejs](https://en.wikipedia.org/wiki/Three.js) project there will be at least some projects in which I might want to add one or more light sources to a [scene object](/2018/05/03/threejs-scene/) object.
+When adding mesh objects to a scene I have to give a material, and some materials will not show up at all if it just has say a color value and no light source.
+This is because the color property of a material is treated differently from one material to another and will not work the same way when compared to another.
+This is the case when comparing the standard material to that of the basic material, the standard material will react to light sources while the basic material will not.

-There are a lot of options to choose from when it comes to light sources, and sense this post will be a general overview of light in threejs I will be going over what those options are.
-However there are also a whole lot of other things that branch off from the use of light sources that I am also going to want to write about also here.
+There are a lot of options to choose from when it comes to light sources, and sense this post will be a general overview of light in threejs I will be going over what some of those options are.
+However there are also a whole lot of other things that branch off from the use of light sources that I am also going to want to write about also here while I am at it.

 ## Light in threejs and what to know first